*This post may contain affiliate links, where I earn a small amount of revenue if you purchase an item*

 I am fairly strict about sun protection whilst in the UK dealing with normal weather, then I hit it hard when we go on holiday to places where the temperatures and sun exposure are increased.

-People tend to not apply as much sun protection as they should, or re apply it when needed, and cost is always a factor, because, lets face it, it’s not cheap buying good quality sun protection creams and lotions but it is worth finding what works for you and your family and investing in that.
+People tend to not apply as much sun protection as they should, or reapply it when needed, and the cost is always a factor, because, let’s face it, it’s not cheap buying good quality sun protection creams and lotions but it is worth finding what works for you and your family and investing in that.
 I prefer to buy what we need before we go, and not get caught out spending money abroad in the shop on sun cream products.

 I tend to buy sun protection for the whole family and add mine on, as an extra.
 Over the years I have tried and tested a fair few and some have worked better than others.
 I tend to find that I react to certain ingredients in sun creams and sun protection, so when I find one that doesn’t make me come out in a rash I stick with it.

-For general use on a day to day basis during the summer months or when out and about I use a once a day high SPF sun screen.
-I used SP20 for years, until I discovered Calypso also do a version which is just as good but a bit less hard on my budget.
+For general use on a day to day basis during the summer months or when out and about I use a once a day high SPF sunscreen.
+I used SP20 for years until I discovered Aldi Calypso also do a version that is just as good but a bit less hard on my budget.
 It works well and goes on easily as a spray.
-It does stain clothes, so I put it on before I get dressed to minimise that.
+It does stain clothes, so I put it on before I get dressed to minimize that.

-I recently discovered Child’s Farm sun protection range, when buying some for the children, and tried it out on my arms and to my joy realised it didn’t make me itchy, so this is my go to high protection factor for swimming and beach time now for my arms, neck, legs and back etc.
+I recently discovered Child’s Farm sun protection range, when buying some for the children, and tried it out on my arms and to my joy realized it didn’t make me itchy, so this is my go-to high protection factor for swimming and beach time now for my arms, neck, legs and back, etc.